-Beyond his published papers, a colleague authored with him a 1993 textbook:
+Beyond his published scientific papers, a colleague authored with him the 1993 textbook:

-Curiously, except for 2013 obscure reference in Harvard publication,
+Curiously, except for 2013 obscure reference in a Harvard publication;

-More prevalent are increasing reports about common food sources,
+More prevalent are increasing reports of common food sources,

 beyond that established by Masquelier:

-1. GSE Grape Seed Extract , a source that is an abundant, low-co$t waste product.
+1. GSE Grape Seed Extract - a source that is abundant, low-co$t waste product of white wine

 2. Some species of Pine bark